nattapatb/nattapatb.github.io/_pages/about.md

 Hi and good day!
 I am a final-year PhD candidate in Human-Computer Interaction at the University of Melbourne, Australia.
 My research interests lie within an intersection of different disciplines such as Human-Centred Computing, Behavioural Science, Cognitive Psychology, and Physiological Sensing.
 My PhD research is specifically interested in **Quantifying, Understanding, and Mitigating Cognitive Biases in Human-Computer Interaction (HCI).**

-Beyond my PhD study, I am actively involved in research communities of cognitive bias and physiological computing.
-I led the organisation of two workshops at premier HCI venues: (1) [Understanding and Mitigating Cognitive Biases in Human-AI Collaoration (CSCW '23)](http://critical-media.org/cscw23/) and (2) [Advancing Physiological Methods in Human-Information Interaction (UbiComp/ISWC '24)](https://hii-biosignal.github.io/ubi24/).
+I am actively involved in research communities of cognitive bias and physiological computing.
+I led the organisation of two successful workshops at premier HCI venues: (1) [Understanding and Mitigating Cognitive Biases in Human-AI Collaoration (CSCW '23)](http://critical-media.org/cscw23/) and (2) [Advancing Physiological Methods in Human-Information Interaction (UbiComp/ISWC '24)](https://hii-biosignal.github.io/ubi24/).

 > I am currently looking for job/postdoc opportunities.
 My official CV is available [here](https://nattapatb.github.io/files/CV-2024-pub.pdf).